bshiribaiev/promptly/README.md

 ---

 ## 🧠 How We Built It
-Explain the tools, technologies, and process used to build your project.

 **Tech Stack:**
 - **Frontend:** Next.js 15 (React, TypeScript) with TailwindCSS and Radix UI for modern, responsive components